 Obstacle (main plant stems) detection result and visualisation of the obstacles in the RVIZ simulation environment

 Two different end-effectors to detach fruits from the plant were developed and analysed: a gripper with an integrated cutting tool with fingers that are based on the Finray principle and a guidance and cutting tool approaching the fruit from below.
 On both types of end-effectors two mini cameras are mounted: one Time of Flight camera and one colour camera.

 Gripper with an integrated cutting tool with fingers that are based on the Finray principle

 The software of the robot is implemented for the Linux operating system and the middleware ROS.
 The main software is based on a finite state machine and includes diagnostic tools and performance measures of the harvesting operation.
-The demonstrator was tested under laboratory conditions (Milestone 16).
-During these experiments data on the performance and accuracy of the different subsystems was gained.
-The integrated system was successfully demonstrated to the Dutch pepper growers which are part of the established growers advisory board.

 In co-operation with WP13 the economic feasibility for sweet pepper harvesting was calculated.
 A comparison was made between manual harvesting and fully robotized harvesting, with the return on investment or investment space as a result.
 With a cycle time of 6 seconds for each harvested product, the sweet pepper robot will be profitable when the price of one robot will be below € 195.000 at an economic and technical life cycle of 5 years.
 One robot can cover 1.4 Ha of a modern Dutch sweet pepper Greenhouse.